DAndrewBox/GML-Extended/Docs/Home.md

 ✅: Fully compatible. (\*: Recommended for this version.)

-⚠️: Compatible but could have some issues with the new features of the version.
+⚠️: May be incompatible in some versions.

 ❌: Not compatible.